Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Background

 \subsection{Ordering the vertices of $\G$}

-Given a vertex $v$, the \emph{link of} $v$ is the set of vertices of $\G$ adjacent to $v$.
-The star of $v$ is the union of $v$ and the link of $v$.
-We write $lk(v)$ for the link of $v$, and $st(v)$ for the star of $v$.
 Extending the definition of the link and star of a vertex, given any full subgraph $\G'$ of $\G$, the subgraph $lk(\G')$ is defined to be the intersection of the links of the vertices of $\G'$, and we define $st(\G')=\G' \cup lk(\G').$ Given any full subgraph $\G'$, the right-angled Artin group $A_{\G'}$ injects into $A_\G,$ so can be viewed as a subgroup.
+We shall only consider full subgraphs of $\G$, so will sometimes blur the distinction between a subset of the vertices of $\G$ and the full subgraph spanned by these vertices.

-We may define a binary relation on the vertices by letting $u \leq v$ if $lk(u) \subset st(v).$ This was introduced by Charney and Vogtmann in \cite{CV2009}, who showed that the relation is transitive as well as symmetric, so defines a preorder on the vertices.
+\begin{definition}[Standard ordering] The \emph{standard order} on $V(\G)$ is the binary relation on $V(\G)$ defined by $u \leq v$ if $lk(u) \subset st(v).$ \end{definition} This ordering was first introduced in \cite{KMNR}, where it was shown that this relation is transitive as well as reflexive, so defines a preorder on the vertices.
 This induces an equivalence relation by letting $u \sim v$ if $u \leq v$ and $v \leq u$.
 Let $[v]$ denote the equivalence class of the vertex $v.$ We will abuse notation by also using $[v]$ to denote the full subgraph of $\G$ spanned by the vertices in this equivalence class.
 The preorder descends to a partial order of the equivalence classes.
 We say that $[v]$ is \emph{maximal} if it is maximal with respect to this ordering.
-The vertices of $[v]$ are all either at distance one from each other in $\G$, or generate a free subgroup of $\G$, therefore $A_{[v]}$ is either a free abelian, or a free non-abelian subgroup of $A_\G.$ We say that the equivalence class $[v]$ is \emph{abelian} or \emph{non-abelian} respectively.
+The vertices of $[v]$ are all either at distance one from each other in $\G$, or generate a free subgroup of $A_\G$, therefore $A_{[v]}$ is either a free abelian, or a free non-abelian subgroup of $A_\G$ (\cite{CV2009}, Lemma 2.3).
+We say that the equivalence class $[v]$ is \emph{abelian} or \emph{non-abelian} respectively.
 Suppose that there are $r$ equivalence classes of vertices in $\G$.
 We may choose an enumeration of the vertices so that there exists $1=m_1<m_2<\ldots<m_r < n$ such that the equivalence classes are the sets $\{v_1=v_{m_1},\ldots,v_{m_2-1}\},\ldots,\{v_{m_r},\ldots,v_n\}.$ With further rearrangement we may assume that $v_{m_i} \leq v_{m_j}$ only if $i \leq j$.
 We formally define $m_{r+1}=n+1$ so that for all $i$, the equivalence class of $[v_{m_i}]$ contains $m_{i+1}-m_i$ vertices.